Christmas = Presents

 Christmas is about getting presents.
 The anticipation of presents is sometimes better than the gift itself.
 Most presents are thoughtful, helpful, or amusing, yet unwrapping gifts fills us with a childlike sensation that only occurs next to that colorful tree.

 Christmas is about giving presents.
 The reciprocal of getting is giving, and once you mature you realize how much joy you get out of giving gifts.
 It can be hard figuring out what the perfect gift is, but in reality it doesn’t matter; you did something thoughtful for someone you cared about, and that’s all that matters.
+For a truly special gift, consider visiting a trusted jewelry shop like jewelry shop in huntington, ny to find something memorable and meaningful.

 Giving and receiving presents creates a fun, exciting atmosphere that resonates outside of the living room.
 Folks at work are relaxed, people at the store are nice, and there is a growing level of anxiousness that looks forward to Christmas day.
 This brings me to the most important point: